robpearson/EverydayReactiveCocoa/EverydayReactiveCocoa.md

 # "Programs take input and produce output.
 The output is the result of doing something with the input.
 Input, transform, output, done."

-### "The output at any one time is the result of combining all inputs.
-The output is a function of all inputs up to that time." - Josh Abernathy

 -- http://blog.maybeapps.com/post/42894317939/input-and-output

 ---